-Iraq troops vow to tighten noose on Islamic State in Mosul
+Iraq troops aim to tighten noose on Islamic State in Mosul

-Four weeks into the campaign to crush Islamic State in Mosul, the city is almost surrounded but the jihadists' defenses have been breached so far only to the east, where they have battled elite troops for control of up to a dozen districts.
+Four weeks into the campaign to crush Islamic State in Mosul, the city is almost surrounded but the jihadists' defenses have so far been breached only to the east, where they have battled elite troops for control of around a dozen districts.

-The battle for Mosul, the largest city held by the ultra-hardline Sunni Islamist group in Iraq and Syria, is the largest military operation in Iraq in a decade of turmoil unleashed by the 2003 U.S. invasion which toppled Saddam Hussein.
+The battle for Mosul, the biggest city held by the ultra-hardline Sunni Islamist group in Iraq and Syria, is the largest military operation in Iraq in a decade of turmoil unleashed by the 2003 U.S. invasion which toppled Saddam Hussein.

 Iraq's Shi'ite-led government, which has assembled a 100,000-strong coalition of troops, security forces, Kurdish peshmerga fighters and mainly Shi'ite militias, backed by U.S. air power, says it will mark the end of Islamic State in Iraq.

-But it says the fight may be a long one.
+But it says the fight will be a long one.

 An army special forces officer on the northern front line said his men aimed to target Hadba, the first neighborhood ahead of them within city limits.
 The district was visible from his position in the village of Bawiza.